voxel51/fiftyone/docs/source/teams/pluggable_auth.md

+(pluggable-auth)=

 # Pluggable Authentication

 Pluggable Authentication (sometimes referred to as CAS or Central Authentication Service) introduces a self-contained authentication system, eliminating the need for external dependencies like Auth0.
-This is particularly advantageous for setups requiring an air-gapped or internal network environment, allowing FiftyOne Teams to operate in "internal mode."
+This is particularly advantageous for setups requiring an air-gapped or internal network environment, allowing FiftyOne Teams to operate in :ref:`internal mode <internal-mode>`.

+(central-auth-service)=

+## CAS

+The Central Auth Service (CAS), introduced in v1.6.0, provides a UI, REST API, and JS Hook mechanism to manage and customize authentication and user related data in FiftyOne teams.

+(super-admin-ui)=

 ## Super Admin UI